Vorkosigan Saga: "Dreamweaver's Dilemma" (short story)

 "Dreamweaver's Dilemma" is a short story set at the beginning of Earth's age of space colonization and genetic manipulation.
-It was published in the book of the same name, which is a collection of short stories and essays by Bujold that had been previously unpublished and that she gathered together prior to her appearance at a NESFA convention.
+It was published in the book of the same name, which is a collection of short stories and essays by Bujold that had been previously unpublished and that she gathered together for publication along with her appearance at Boskone in 1996.
 "Dreamweaver's Dilemma" contains the first mention of Beta Colony.
 It is also the only Vorkosigan Saga story not published or republished by Baen Books.

 Falling Free

 200 years before the birth of Miles Vorkosigan, engineer Leo Graf encounters the Quaddies, who are genetically engineered to have an extra pair of arms in place of legs in order to work better in the free-falling environment of space.
 Collected in the omnibus edition Miles, Mutants and Microbes.

 Shards of Honor

 Captain Cordelia Naismith of Beta Colony meets and eventually falls in love with Captain Lord Aral Vorkosigan of Barrayar when they are both stranded on an uninhabited planet.
 After being captured by the Barrayarans and then escaping twice, she returns home a war hero.
 However, her own people believe she has been brainwashed and try to "cure" her of her love for Aral.
 She eventually flees to Barrayar to be reunited with him.
 Collected in the omnibus edition Cordelia's Honor.